Niger

 Subscribe them to Plan’s educational kids’ magazine, Sunny Days.

-— Visit them (pending any travel restrictions), with individual travel assistance from us.
+Arrange a visit (pending any travel restrictions), with individual travel assistance from us.

 Each gift offering is safely hand-delivered by us, and given to your child with personalized cards from you.
 It’s likely that the child you sponsor will have never seen anything like these gifts, and with the exception of Little Treasures they’re available year-round to make the bond between you and your sponsored child even stronger.